Common Ground

 Photo of Suzanne Hudson.

-Art historian and critic Suzanne Hudson is Associate Professor of Art History and Fine Arts at the University of Southern California in Los Angeles.
+Art historian and critic Suzanne Hudson is Professor of Art History and Fine Arts at the University of Southern California in Los Angeles.
 She writes with special emphasis on the history, theory, and conventions of painting and process.
 She is also a regular contributor to Artforum, and has penned numerous essays for international exhibition catalogs and artist monographs.
 Recent books include Agnes Martin: Night Sea (Afterall/MIT, 2017) and Contemporary Painting (Thames & Hudson, 2021).
 She is currently at work on Better for the Making: Art, Therapy, Process, a study of the therapeutic origins of art-making within American modernism.

 Tanya Sheehan